 Besides a not-to-be-missed excursion, the Agawa Canyon Tour Train is a day-long rail adventure that allows you to explore untouched areas of Canada’s wilderness.
 Hop on board as you head 183 km (114 miles) north of The Soo to the Agawa Canyon Wilderness Park.
 You’ll admire the iconic landscapes that inspired some of the most compelling paintings from the Group of Seven.
 No wonder it’s one of the most popular train excursions in North America!

-The Agawa Canyon Train Tour operates daily from mid-June to mid-October, leaving at 8:00am every morning.
+The Agawa Canyon Train Tour is operating for the 2022 season from August 1st until October 10th, leaving at 8:00 am every morning.
 Wave goodbye to Sault Ste Marie as you rumble past the old paper mill and under the iconic international bridge.
 During your journey, listen as you enjoy facts and historical tidbits about the area with the GPS triggered narration on board.
 It won’t be long until you’re out of cell service – a true sign of the rugged wilderness!

 The views begin at mile 20 as you enjoy the sights of the Bellevue Valley.
 Here you’ll cross a 100ft high trestle, taking you across Lake Superior’s Goulais Bay.
 A few miles down the road you’ll have more beautiful views of the Goulais River along with a quick glimpse of Sault Ste Marie’s classic winter destination, the Searchmont Ski Resort.